 - Making and enamelling a piece of jewellery to your own design

-MAC's fully equipped studio has work benches, a soldering hearth and torch, enamelling kiln, polishing motor and various hand tools which the tutor will teach you to use safely and correctly.
+MAC’s fully equipped jewellery studio has work benches, a soldering hearth and torch, enamelling kiln, polishing motor, and various hand tools which the tutor will teach you to use safely and correctly.

 Who is this course for?

-This course is suitable for adults aged 18+.
-This is a beginners course so you do not need to have any jewellery making experience to attend this course.
-If you have some previous experience such as making beaded jewellery or some other basic procedures and would like to develop your skills further, learn some new techniques with the tutor’s support and guidance, you are welcome to attend this course.
+This course is suitable for adults aged 18+ years.
+It is open to beginners who have no prior experience making jewellery.
+It is also open to improvers who have such previous experience, such as making beaded jewellery or other basic procedures, and would like to develop their skills further and learn some new techniques with the tutor’s support and guidance.

-The course is accessible for adults of all abilities but requires a high level of manual dexterity and tool handling.
-A support worker or carer may assist.
-Carers must book a complimentary ticket if attending a course to provide support.
-The studio is wheelchair accessible.
-Please enquire to discuss your specific needs.
+This course may be accessible for people with disabilities.
+A high level of manual dexterity and tool handling is required.
+The room is wheelchair accessible.
+A support worker or carer may assist; carers must book a complimentary ticket if attending to provide support.
+Please contact us to discuss your specific accessibility needs.